 - Somatic therapy

-Sometimes, an individual may engage in brief emotional abuse within a relationship.
-However, they will eventually be able to recognize the abuse and change their behavior.
-This is an exception, not the norm.
-Although it might be tempting for victims to believe that this is true, recurrences of abusive behavior are common.
+Sometimes, individuals may engage in brief emotional abuse within a relationship.
+Fortunately, most victims are able to recognize and alter their behavior after experiencing abuse once.
+Although it may be tempting for victims to believe this is rare, recurrences of abusive behavior are unfortunately quite commonplace.

 Make yourself a priority

-You should have a safe place to retreat to.
-You need to feel secure.
-Having a safe place to retreat to, inside or outside, will help you to maintain your stance.
-It is important to respect yourself and remember that your feelings are important.
+Create an oasis for yourself where you can feel secure.
+Having somewhere safe to retreat to, inside or outside, will help maintain your stance.
+It is essential to respect yourself and remember that your feelings matter.

 Create a Support Network

-As you deal with emotional abuse, it is important to have support from family members, friends, and therapists.
-It is important to have people who love you unconditionally and support you.
+As you cope with emotional abuse, it is essential to have support from family, friends, and therapists.
+Find people who love you unconditionally and offer their unwavering encouragement.

-Show compassion and grace to yourself.
-You are already being negative to yourself.
-When dealing with emotional abuse, it is important to be gentle with yourself.
+Practice compassion and grace towards yourself.
+By punishing yourself with blame, you are already being cruel to yourself.
+When dealing with emotional abuse it is essential to be kind to yourself.